judah4/judah4.github.io/_drafts/top-games-2019.md

 ![dicey](/assets/img/posts/top2019/dicey.jpg){: .image-sized .center-image }

-Ever since last year, I've been more into chiptune.
+Ever since last year, I've been more into chiptune music.
 This game has a great soundtrack from Chipzel which is what first drew me into the game.
-The dungeon diving with dice is a lot of fun, and each character adds their own changes to the gameplay so it takes a long time for me to become bored.
+The dungeon diving with dice is a lot of fun, and each character adds their own changes to the gameplay.
+I did not become bored of it, even with my short attention span.
 The music, the art, the gameplay all make for a very fun game that I highly recommend.

 ### [Manifold Garden](https://manifold.garden/)